 - New ways to use Canoe’s shared intelligence across funds that multiple clients are invested in: Since Canoe’s inception, we’ve been processing documents from thousands of funds and managers, building a coverage universe representative of the private capital market landscape.
-From that universe of funds, our system has created a collective and growing intelligence which benefits all of our existing clients and new clients who come onboard.
-It’s through this shared intelligence that enables the platform to identify discrepancies in manager reporting that may not be immediately recognized by an individual.
+From that universe of funds, our system has created a collective and growing intelligence that benefits all of our existing clients and new clients who come on board.
+It’s through this shared intelligence that enables the platform identifies discrepancies in manager reporting that may not be immediately recognized by an individual.
 As more and more documents enter the Canoe ecosystem, we expect our clients to benefit from entirely unique applications of the system’s growing intelligence.

 - Adding integrations with leading document portals: While Canoe has made great strides in improving the ability to extract and validate data, the first-order problem of manually collecting documents from portals is still a large pain point for many Members and the industry as a whole.
 Canoe discussed a substantial effort in 2021 and beyond to integrate directly with leading investor document portals to reduce this time-consuming element of retrieving documents for alternative investments.
 Canoe is already executing on various forms of integration with the most tech-forward portals.
 Stay tuned for news on this next year!

 - Ability to connect with CRMs to manage capital call distributions more seamlessly: The group discussed other integration opportunities beyond the traditional wealth management space to substantially improve workflows around capital calls and distributions.
 Further, leveraging Canoe’s document API to more comprehensively feed documents into CRM and RMS platforms is a natural next step for the product already in flight.